Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Discussion

-The third Minkowski Wigner functional considered is a near-Minkowski vacuum functional, with a slight deviation characterized by a non-negative parameter \(\gamma\).
-We find that the expectation value of the number density, \(\langle n_M(k)\rangle\), remains constant at lower frequencies but increases at higher frequencies.
-This constant value of \(\langle n_M(k)\rangle\) approaches zero across all frequencies as the system approaches the Minkowski vacuum.
-In the corresponding Rindler space, the number density \(\langle n_R(K)\rangle\) increases sharply at high frequencies for a finite \(\gamma\); however, it aligns with the thermal bath distribution when \(\gamma = 0\).
+An interesting Minkowski functional to investigate is a genuine source in the Minkowski frame, such as the ones considered in the laboratory in the case of analogue models, or as a frequency-dependent noise in the system.
+To explore, we considered a near-Minkowski vacuum functional, with a slight deviation from the Minkowski vacuum characterized by a non-negative parameter \(\gamma\).
+The expectation value of the Minkowski number density, \(\langle \tilde{n}_M(k)\rangle\), remains constant at lower frequencies but increases at higher frequencies.
+In the corresponding Rindler space, the number density \(\langle \tilde{n}_R(K)\rangle\) deviates from thermality at frequencies higher compared to the acceleration scale for a finite \(\gamma\).
+As a result, the occupation number in the Rindler frame matches that of a Planckian bath up to a frequency, whose scale is smaller than the acceleration scale.
+An observer sensitive only to lower frequencies will still observe thermal behavior for sufficiently small $\gamma$.

-The next Wigner functional describes a distribution where \(\langle n_M(k)\rangle\) is sharply peaked around a specific Minkowski mode frequency.
-The peak can be shifted within the \(k\) space by varying the parameter \(\gamma\); however, moving the peak to higher frequencies reduces the overall magnitude of \(\langle n_M(k)\rangle\).
-Thus when the peak is strictly shifted to infinity, \(\langle n_M(k)\rangle\) becomes zero in the inertial frame, resulting in a thermal distribution in the Rindler frame.
-We also illustrated the frequency dependent behavior of both \(\langle n_M(k)\rangle\) and \(\langle n_R(K)\rangle\) in the non-vacuum scenario.
-Notably, we observed that \(\langle n_R(K)\rangle\) does not exhibit infrared divergence for the field in this state when \(\gamma \rightarrow \infty\).